MyActionWay/branch-pruner-action/README.md

 		* CONSIDER:
 			* token: never enter the actual value of the personal access token
 			* inputs:
-				* if any input is blank, one of these default values will be used instead
+				* you only have to insert a `NEW-FIRST-COMMIT`; if any other input is blank, one of these default values will be used instead
 					```yml
 					DEFAULT-REPOSITORY: ${{ github.repository }} # is the repo with this file
 					DEFAULT-BRANCH: 'master'
 					DEFAULT-USER-NAME: 'github-actions[bot]'
 					DEFAULT-USER-EMAIL: '41898282+github-actions[bot]@users.noreply.github.com'
 					```
-				* choose your `new-first-commit` carefully; E.&nbsp;g., `HEAD~N` is really useful for autonomously truncating N old commits of a branch on a regular basis.
+				* choose your `NEW-FIRST-COMMIT` carefully; E.&nbsp;g., `HEAD~N` is really useful for autonomously truncating N old commits of a branch on a regular basis.
 However, know what you are doing. `HEAD~N` or `HEAD^N` may not be the commits you're targeting.
 For more information about HEAD~N and HEAD^ look e.&nbsp;g. [here](https://stackoverflow.com/questions/2221658/whats-the-difference-between-head-and-head-in-git "Go there").
 			* trigger-schedule:
 				* e.&nbsp;g. `cron: '00 23 28 * *'` executes the [Branch-Pruner](https://github.com/myactionway/branch-pruner-action "Get it") every 28th day of a month at 23:00
 				* you can check your inputs [here](https://crontab.guru/ "Go there")